Cookies on this website

 Financial support is available for people wanting to upgrade their heating

-The UK Government’s Boiler Upgrade Scheme provides grants of up to £5,000 for eligible households in England and Wales installing an air source heat pump or biomass boiler, and £6,000 for a ground source heat pump.
+The UK Government’s Boiler Upgrade Scheme provides grants of up to £7,500 for eligible households in England and Wales installing an air source heat pump or ground source heat pump, and £5,000 for a biomass boiler.
 The Scottish Government also offers interest-free loans to households seeking to make their property more efficient.
-Households in Northern Ireland may be able to access grants to replace their boiler.
+Households in Northern Ireland can access information from the Government about heat pumps.

 Visit a heat pump

-Nesta, the UK’s innovation agency for social good, has launched a new ‘Visit a heat pump’ service which helps people to visit a heat pump near their home.
-Homeowners interested in installing a heat pump but who don’t have any first-hand experience can book a visit to see an air source heat pump in action and learn more about what it’s like to have one from heat pump owners and installers – the people who know best.
+Nesta, the UK’s innovation agency for social good, has launched a ‘Visit a heat pump’ service which helps people to visit a heat pump near their home.
+Households interested in installing a heat pump can gain first-hand experience by booking a visit to see a heat pump in action and learn more about what it’s like to have one from heat pump owners and installers.

 Requesting your gas meter to be capped